 About Dr. Gehegan

-Dr. Corinne J. Gehegan is certified by the American Board of Podiatric Surgery.
+Dr. Corinne J. Gehegan is certified by the American Board of Foot and Ankle Surgery.
 She graduated with a B.A. after attending New York University from September 1992 through December 1995.
 She majored in Spanish and successfully completed the required pre-medicine courses.
 Prior to matriculation she was offered the NYU College of Arts and Science Academic Trustee Scholarship.
 The scholarship was maintained throughout the course of her undergraduate studies.
 From January 1996 through August 1997 she was in the employ of Thomas Novella, DPM and Keith Springer, DPM.
 During this period of time she became familiar with the profession of podiatry.
 This experience led to the decision to pursue podiatry as a career.

 Dr. Gehegan attended the New York College of Podiatric Medicine from September 1997 through June 2001.
 She was offered the New York College of Podiatric Medicine Academic Scholarship and maintained this scholarship for the duration of her studies.
 Upon entering the senior year she was awarded the New York State Podiatric Medical Association Academic Scholarship and the J. Tai Foundation Academic Scholarship.
 She graduated Magna Cum Laude from NYCPM and secured one of the two open first post graduate year positions at the Podiatric Surgical Residency Program of the University of Medicine and Dentistry of New Jersey (UMDNJ).
 Dr. Gehegan was the chief resident during the third post graduate year.
 Residents in this program train at both UMDNJ in Newark and at Hackensack University Medical Center (HUMC) in Hackensack.